mosip/commons/kernel/kernel-ridgenerator-service/README.md

 # Kernel Ridgenerator Service

 ## Overview
-This api contains function related to rid generation and maintainence.
+This service contains function related to RID generation and lifecycle management.